 God’s Sovereign Grace

-6 But it is not as if the word of God has fallen to the ground, for they are not all Israel who are descended from Israel, 7 nor are they all children simply because they are the seed of Abraham; rather, “It is through Isaac that4 your seed will be named.”5 8 In other words, it is not the children of the flesh who are children of God; rather, it is the children of the promise who are counted as the seed.
-9 For this is a word of promise: “At that time I will come, and Sarah will have a son.”6 10 And this is not all, for there is also Rebekah, who conceived twins by one man, our father Isaac.
-11 Yet before they were born or had done anything good or bad, so that God’s purpose in election might stand (which is not based on works, but on him who calls), 12 it was said to her, “The older will serve the younger.”7 13 Just as it is written: “Jacob I loved, but Esau I hated.”8
+6 Nevertheless, it is not as if the word of God has fallen to the ground, for they are not all Israel who are descended from Israel, 7 nor are they all children simply because they are the seed of Abraham; rather, “It is through Isaac that4 your seed will be named.”5 8 In other words, it is not the children of the flesh who are children of God; rather, it is the children of the promise who are counted as the seed.
+9 For this is a word of promise: “At that time I will come, and Sarah will have a son.”6 10 Nor is that all, but there is Rebekah as well, who conceived twins by one man, our father Isaac.
+11 Yet before they were born or had done anything good or bad, so that God’s purpose in election might stand (which is not based on works, but rather on him who calls), 12 it was said to her, “The older will serve the younger.”7 13 Just as it is written: “Jacob I loved, but Esau I hated.”8

 Sovereign Grace Defended

 14 What shall we say then?
 Is there injustice with God?
 God forbid!
 15 For he says to Moses, “I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.”9 16 Consequently, it does not depend on the man who wills, or on the man who runs, but on God who shows mercy.
-17 For the scripture says to the Pharaoh, “For this very reason I raised you up, that I might display my power in you, and that my name should be proclaimed in all the earth.”10 18 So then: He has mercy on whom he desires11 to have mercy, and he hardens whom he desires to harden.
+17 For the Scripture says to the Pharaoh, “For this very reason I raised you up, that I might display my power in you, and that my name should be proclaimed in all the earth.”10 18 So then: He has mercy on whom he wills11 to have mercy, and whom he wills to harden, he hardens.

 “I will call them ‘my people’ who were not my people,